 The topic content is divided into the information types below

-Mock Specialist Certificate Exams (SCE)
+Mock Specialty Certificate Exams (SCE)

-Between 2012 and 2017, the BGS has, as part of the annual Trainees' Weekend, set a mock SCE session in order to support BGS trainees who were preparing to sit the RCP SCE exam.
+Between 2012 and 2021, the BGS has, as part of the annual Trainees' Weekend, set a mock SCE session in order to support BGS trainees who were preparing to sit the RCP SCE exam.
 Here we publish the mock questions and answers for each year's session.

-Career in Geriatric Medicine
+A Career in Geriatric Medicine

 Providing healthcare to older adults is often extremely challenging.
 Patients often have multiple long-term conditions, and present to healthcare in atypical ways.
 Doctors need to be highly competent communicators with knowledge of medical ethics, social care and palliative medicine.

-Out of Programme Time: maintaining clinical skills
+Out of Programme Time: Maintaining clinical skills

 When taking time out of programme (or OOP), it's important to maintain clinical skills and knowledge when medical practice is constantly evolving.